HouzuoGuo/laitos/doc/[Daemon]-system-maintenance.md

-# Daemon: system maintenance

 ## Introduction
-The daemon regularly conducts system maintenance to ensure smooth and safe operation of your laitos server.
+The daemon regularly carries out system maintenance to ensure smooth and safe operation of your laitos server.
 A summary report is generated after each run and delivered to designated Email recipients.

 System maintenance tasks comprise: